VanquishR/Actuarial-LlamaRAG/README.md

 # Actuarial-Llama
- Utilizes Lllama based models alongside RAG to quickly summarize actuarial documents.
+ Utilizes Lllama based models alongside a Retrieval Augmented Generation (RAG) process to quickly summarize actuarial documents.
+Works alongside other documents, as long as they are in PDF format.